Did you know that there are more options during pregnancy and birth other than a doctor (OBGYN)? Let’s discuss about midwives!

 While options, certifications, and even legality vary from one state to another and from one country to the next, here are a few basic tips for deciding what type of midwife you want.
 There isn’t necessarily a right answer, just different choices for different situations.

-The Certified Professional Midwife (CPM)- For women who desire to birth at home, a CPM is often what she will choose.
+For women who desire to birth at home, a CPM is often what she will choose.
 A Certified Professional Midwife is usually certified through the North American Registry of Midwives (NARM) and has completed their testing and requirements.

 A CPM is not required to have the medical background that a CNM has but has completed reading, apprenticing, and testing in order to specialize in normal birth and has also studied variations and emergency situations that can occur in a birth setting.

-There are also, in some states, Direct Entry Midwives (DEM) who have studied midwifery and apprenticed but have not necessarily licensed through an organization or school.
+Very few states include DEMs who have studied midwifery and apprenticed but have not necessarily licensed through an organization or school.
 A DEM will work in a home or birth center setting but not within the hospital.

 Knowing your options and the different types of midwives is a wonderful start to making informed birth choices for you and your baby.